This cells setups the environment when executed in Google Colab.

 Load a finger-tapping dataset

-For this demo we load an example finger-tapping recording through either cedalion.datasets.get_fingertapping or cedalion.datasets.get_fingertappingDOT.
+For this demo we load an example finger-tapping recording through either cedalion.data.get_fingertapping or cedalion.data.get_fingertappingDOT.

 The snirf files of these datasets contains a single NIRS element with one block of raw amplitude data.